cbmarcum/skeletal/README.md

 Skeletal Project Creation Tool
 ===============================

+Skeletal is a tool that allows you to create a new project structure for any framework or library for which the tool has a template.

+The concept of Skeletal is very similar to Maven archetypes, and what [Yeoman](http://yeoman.io/) does for web applications.
+Skeletal also includes a subtemplates feature that resembles the behavior of Yeoman's sub-generators, allowing you to generate optional extras (controllers, scaffolding etc.) inside a project.

+It consists of a command line application, a Gradle plugin for publishing templates, and a Lazybones Project template for template developers and some other core templates for developers.

 Skeletal is a fork of the popular [Lazybones](https://github.com/pledbrook/lazybones) project created by Peter Ledbrook.
 Though unmaintained for some time, Lazybones continued to be used by other projects as a means to generate project layouts